zonemaster/zonemaster/docs/internal-documentation/maintenance/ConfigurableFeatures.md

 configuration using the "config.json" file is limited to basic features such as the "resolver", "log filters", "network features", "IPv4", "IPv6"and "asnroots".

-Question : Why do we have different config file in "t" and "share" directory.
+There are three places for config.json:

+ * 1. The default place (installed by package) is in /usr/local/share/perl/5.18.2/auto/share/dist/Zonemaster on Ubuntu (perl -MFile::ShareDir=dist_dir -E 'say dist_dir( "Zonemaster" )').
+ * 2. A config.json in /etc/zonemaster will override the default file.
+This the place to do local settings.
+ * 3. A config.json in ~/.zonemaster will override the the other.
+This is for personal settings, or settings for a system user.

+To override the three files, a config file can be loaded with load_config_file().

+When overriding, only the defined keys will be replaced with new value.

+The "config.json" file under the directory "/t" is for the unnit tests.

 ## 2. Policy

 Zonemaster engine runs a certain number of tests.
 It is possible to configure which tests needs to be run and also the severity level of the results that will be reported via the "policy" files.

+There are two places where we find "policy" related files in the engine:

-There are two ways that the policy files can be overridden.
+ * 1. In the "t/policies directory/" there are a number of policy files.
+Those are only used by the unit tests.
+There are two ways that the policy files in this directory can be overridden.

 a).
 To decide which tests to run:
-In the Zonemaster engine, we have a "policies" directory.
-In this directory, we have a file which groups all the tests for each test case category (such as "nameserver, dnssec etc..).
-For example, for "nameserver" category,  we have "Test-nameserver-all.json".
+In the "t/policies/" directory, we have a file which groups all the tests for each test case category (such as "nameserver, dnssec etc..).
+For example, for "nameserver" category,  we have
+"Test-nameserver-all.json".
 In this file, the top-level key is "__testcases__".
 The value of that must be a hash, where the keys are names (e.g. "syntax01") of test cases from the test specifications, and the corresponding values are